-You’ve got goals, we’ll help you track them.
+You have got goals, we will help you track them.

 Track each step and identify where users fall off from completing critical tasks within your product.
 Whether it’s completing an order, building a report, or any other common activity in your product.